Group of incoming Freshman

 Something I love about CICS/UMass Amherst: Something I greatly enjoy about UMass in general is that there is something for everyone.
 There are so many different types of clubs and organizations that you're bound to find something you enjoy.
 What I really love about CICS is the amazing and supportive professors along with the endless resources.
 Whether you need advice about your career, your class schedule, help with homework, or help finding new opportunities, there are so many people here to help and guide you!

-Advice for prospective students in their college search: My piece of advice for prospective students is to do research and talk to current students.
+Advice for prospective students in your college search: My piece of advice for prospective students is to do research and talk to current students.
 Look into the curriculum of your major and see if the classes interest you.
 Along with that, I would consider the size and environment of colleges you are considering.
 Find somewhere that you can see yourself being happy and comfortable.